cylc/cylc-admin/docs/proposal-optional-output-extension.md

 A contrived example demonstrating how more complex completion conditions can be implemented.

-In this example, we don't consider the task complete unless one pair of outputs is generated:
+In this example, we don't consider the task's outputs complete unless one pair of outputs is generated:

 ```
 a:w? => w => w1 => ...